The Light of All That Falls: The Light of All That Falls

 Davian remains imprisoned north of the Boundary.
 He is transported to Zvaelar, a city that exists outside of time.
 Davian meets Tal’kamar/Caeden there.
 (Due to time travel, this version of Tal’kamar has not yet experienced some of the events that Davian remembers).
 While there, he meets people who are being kept prisoner and forced to work for the Venerate, including a philosopher named Raeleth and a Gifted named Niha.
-Eventually, Dacian helps Tal’kamar, Raeleth, and Niha escape from Zvaelar; they all return to their original place on the timeline.
+Eventually, Davian helps Tal’kamar, Raeleth, and Niha escape from Zvaelar; they all return to their original place on the timeline.

 With help from Caeden and the Lyth, Asha escapes from her Tributary without shutting down the Boundary.
 Wirr learns of a prophecy that Ilin Illan will soon be destroyed.
 Wirr’s uncle, King Andras, is killed when monsters attack the city.
 Caeden defeats the monsters and destroys Ilin Illan in the process.
 Wirr, Asha, and Caeden fight back against an invasion from Desriel, a neighboring country.
 Caeden retrieves Licanius from Shammaeloth and kills Nethgalla.
 He is stabbed by Licanius; he does not die, but his life expectancy is severely limited by the wound.

 The Boundary is destroyed by the Venerate and Desriel’s army.
 Caeden kills the remaining Venerate, and all of the Augurs except Davian are killed in various battles.
-Asha, Dacian, and Caeden head to Deilannis, hoping to seal the Rift before Shammaeloth arrives.
-Caeden uses a Vessel to destroy Davian’s Augur powers, the enters the Rift to go back in time.
+Asha, Davian, and Caeden head to Deilannis, hoping to seal the Rift before Shammaeloth arrives.
+Caeden uses a Vessel to destroy Davian’s Augur powers, then enters the Rift to go back in time.
 The Rift closes.

 Caeden visits various points on the timeline.
 He meets Niha and her infant son.
 He realizes that she and Raeleth are Davian’s parents, and arranges for Davian to be placed at the school in Caladel.
 He says farewell to his deceased wife, Eliavia.
 Finally, he returns to the past where he assumed that he killed Davian.
 Caeden shapeshifts into Davian’s form and tries to convince his past self to change sides.
 Caeden’s past self kills his future self, but Davian is able to continue living in the present with Asha and Wirr.